legalize-dev/legalize-nl/nl/BWBR0017728.md

 Any application for a Safe Manning Document should be made by the owner, or a person authorised to act on their behalf, to the flag Administration of the vessel and include a clear and concise explanation of how:

+Any application for a Safe Manning Document should be made by the owner, or a person authorised to act on their behalf, to the flag Administration of the vessel and include a clear and concise explanation of how:

 A proposal should only be approved and Safe Manning Document issued provided the manning level fully satisfies these principles, recommendations and guidelines.

-When the manning level has been agreed, a Safe Manning Document should be issued for that vessel in a format which complies with the requirements of SOLAS, as amended.
-It should be retained on board and be available for inspection by an authorised person, whenever required.

 ### 28.6.
 Use of a Classification Society Surveyor to act on the behalf of the Administration

 ### 26.2.7.
 Indicative Manning Levels

-The owner/operators or managing agent of all seagoing yachts of more than 24 metres Load Line length must ensure that personnel required for the safe operation of the vessel have recent and relevant experience of the type and size of vessel, and the type of operation in which it is engaged.
-See National Annex.
+A Safe Manning Document of a vessel may be withdrawn if an owner or operator fails to submit a new proposal where a vessel changes trading area(s), construction, machinery or equipment, or operation and/or method of maintenance have changed, or a vessel persistently fails to comply with the rest hours requirements.

+### 26.2.7.
+Indicative Manning Levels

 ### 26.2.8.
 Sailing Vessels

-### 26.2.8.
-Sailing Vessels

 Depending on the type of rig and level of automation, additional personnel may be required to operate the rig of a sailing vessel.

 ### 26.2.9.
 Personal Water Craft

+The operators are reminded that operation of personal watercraft should comply with the applicable legislation of the state in whose waters they are being operated.

 The operators are reminded that operation of personal watercraft should comply with the applicable legislation of the state in whose waters they are being operated.